Meagan Good: Adulthood

+In 2014, Good reprised her role for Think Like a Man Too, the sequel to Think Like a Man.
+Good stated she "had a really good time" while filming the sequel in Las Vegas after initially being nervous "because there's so much energy that only Vegas can give."
+She later co-starred with Larenz Tate and Lance Gross in the 2017 Netflix film Deuces, and was star of 2019's The Intruder.
+She also appeared in the movies Monster Hunter (2020) and Day Shift (2022).
+In 2024, Good had a lead role in Tyler Perry's Divorce in the Black.
+She and actor Taye Diggs then starred in and executive produced Terry McMillan Presents: Forever, a Lifetime original movie.

 Personal life

-Although she was not raised in the church, Good is a Christian, considers herself a spiritual person and has said in numerous interviews that she declines roles that she feels might "disappoint God."
+Although she was not raised in the church, Good is a Protestant, considers herself a spiritual person and has said in numerous interviews that she declines roles that she feels might "disappoint God."
 She explained in an interview that Jesus tops her list of heroes, and the last book she read was the Bible.